redox-os/website/content/news/this-month-260131.md

 ## Cargo Project Compilation in Redox!

-Anhad Singh successfully applied enough fixes to allow Cargo project compilation in Redox to work!
+Anhad Singh successfully implemented the necessary fixes for compiling Cargo projects on Redox!

-This is the third attempt to run the Rust compiler (rustc) and Cargo on Redox, the [first attempt](https://www.redox-os.org/news/gsoc-self-hosting-final/) did many progress but didn't finished due to many work still needed and the [second attempt](https://www.redox-os.org/news/focusing-on-rustc/) fixed the `rustc` compilation but didn't work in Redox yet.
+This is the third attempt to run the Rust compiler (`rustc`) and Cargo on Redox and the first focused on stable execution in single-core or multi-core CPUs.
+The [first attempt](https://www.redox-os.org/news/gsoc-self-hosting-final/) made significant progress but wasn't completed due to the amount of work remaining.
+The [second attempt](https://www.redox-os.org/news/focusing-on-rustc/) fixed `rustc` compilation but did not run on Redox yet.

-He successfully built GNU nano, [ripgrep](https://github.com/BurntSushi/ripgrep), [cbindgen](https://github.com/mozilla/cbindgen), and [acid](https://gitlab.redox-os.org/redox-os/acid).
+He successfully built [relibc](https://gitlab.redox-os.org/redox-os/relibc), [ripgrep](https://github.com/BurntSushi/ripgrep), [cbindgen](https://github.com/mozilla/cbindgen), and [acid](https://gitlab.redox-os.org/redox-os/acid) on Redox.

-- ripgrep compilation in Redox
+- `ripgrep` compilation on Redox

 <img src="/img/screenshot/cargo-ripgrep.png" class="img-responsive"/>

 ## First Contribution From Redox!

-Anhad Singh wrote (using the [COSMIC Edit](https://github.com/pop-os/cosmic-edit) text editor), tested and pushed the [first relibc contribution](https://gitlab.redox-os.org/redox-os/relibc/-/merge_requests/891) from the Redox QEMU VM!
+Using the [COSMIC Edit](https://github.com/pop-os/cosmic-edit) text editor, Anhad Singh wrote, tested, and pushed the [first relibc contribution](https://gitlab.redox-os.org/redox-os/relibc/-/merge_requests/891) entirely on Redox running in QEMU!

-- Development in Redox
+- Development on Redox

 <img src="/img/screenshot/dev-on-redox.png" class="img-responsive"/>